CALL FOR STUDENT APPLICATIONS

 Submission Deadline: June 24, 2016

 The UNC Graduate Training Program in Translational Medicine invites applications from Ph.D. candidates at the end of their 1st or 2nd year of graduate school.
 The goal of the Program in Translational Medicine is to prepare graduate students to work effectively in a clinical environment on translational research.
-Students who participate in and successfully complete the required program activities will be eligible to receive a Certificate in Translational Medicine from UNC concurrent with the completion of their Ph.D. from one of the 14 basic science programs associated with the BBSP program.
+Students who participate in and successfully complete the required program activities will be eligible to receive a Certificate in Translational Medicine from UNC concurrent with the completion of their Ph.D. from one of the 15 PhD programs associated with the BBSP program.

 - Students must be rising second or third year trainees in a PhD-granting program UNC and be pursing a dissertation project in translational research.
 A clinical co-mentor is required.
 Preference will be given to those working in direct collaboration with a clinician-scientist.

 - Course work: Molecular and Cellular Pathophysiological Basis of Disease (PATH 713-716, two semesters, with labs).
 Students can also take the comparable pair of courses offered by the Cell and Molecular Physiology Department PHYI 702-703.

-- Attendance at monthly “Lunch and Learn” seminars during year 1 and 2 in the program
+- 75% attendance at monthly “Lunch and Learn” seminars during year 1 and 2 in the program

 - Participation in monthly closed door Translational Medicine seminar series.